blabla1337/skf-flask/skf/markdown/code_examples/django/28-code_example--Content_type_headers--.md

 	'''
     In order to set the "Content-Type" header you'll have to add the following code to the head of your application

-    For adding Content-Type in everypage we have to add a middleware
+    For adding Content-Type in every page we have to add a middleware

     Make a middleware in yourapp/middleware.py
     '''